-Cosens' paddle steamer Emperor of India shifted ship from her berth in the Weymouth Backwater through the Town Bridge on Monday 21st January 1957, was put in charge of a Belgian tug the following day and left Weymouth for the last time under tow for the breakers yard in Belgium two days later on Thursday 24th, arriving on Monday 28th January 1957.
+Cosens’ paddle steamer Emperor of India shifted ship from her berth in the Weymouth Backwater through the Town Bridge on Monday 21st January 1957, was put in charge of a Belgian tug the following day and left Weymouth for the last time under tow for the Van Heyghen Brothers’ breakers yard in Ghent on Thursday 24th January arriving in Belgium the following day Friday 25th.
+The ship from which the picture above was taken was Cosens’s second Monarch, the bow of which is just visible bottom left.

 Emperor of India had been given a major rebuild after the Second World War and emerged in sparkling form in 1948 with palatial accommodation compared with most excursion paddle steamers of the time.
 However, she was big and being big brings with it the need for big revenue to sustain the operation.
-She needed more paint to paint her, more crew to man her and more fuel to run her than any other paddler in the Cosens's fleet and being over 500GRT brought with it an additional and expensive raft of things with which she had to comply.
-For example, because of her engine size, she was the only one of Cosens's paddle steamers to require a fully certificated sea-going Chief Engineer with Steam Endorsement, all the others being able to sail with engineers with lesser (and therefore cheaper) tickets and dispensations.
+She needed more paint to paint her, more crew to man her and more fuel to push her along than any other paddler in the Cosens’s fleet.

 In the end Suez did not precipitate a complete abandonment of Cosens’s paddle steamer services as Mr Kaile had feared in his interview and Embassy and Monarch were based at Bournemouth and Consul at Weymouth for 1957.
 Indeed Suez provided a silver lining to the cloud in that Cosens got a better price for the Emperor than might otherwise have been the case as the price of scrap metal had shot up during the conflict with the markets fearing that an extended war might be in the offing.